jahosp/rsteg-tcp/README.md

 # RSTEG-TCP

 ## Introduction
-This project is a TCP implementation of a steganographic method called retransmission steganography (RSTEG), proposed by W. Mazurczyk, M. Smolarczyk and K. Szczypiorski in the [following article.]( https://doi.org/10.1007/s00500-009-0530-1 ) It's written in Python 3.8 and uses the [Scapy](https://scapy.readthedocs.io/en/latest/) library to forge packets, as well to manage the layer 3 RawSockets.
+This project is a Proof-Of-Concept of a steganographic method called retransmission steganography (RSTEG), proposed by W. Mazurczyk, M. Smolarczyk and K. Szczypiorski in the [following article.]( https://doi.org/10.1007/s00500-009-0530-1 ) It's written in Python 3.8 and uses the [Scapy](https://scapy.readthedocs.io/en/latest/) library to forge packets, as well to manage the layer 3 RawSockets.
+In addition, the client uses the [PySimpleGUI](https://pysimplegui.readthedocs.io/en/latest/) wrapper for its UI.

 This is being developed as part of my final project to obtain my BD in Computer Engineering with a specialization in Information Technologies by the UAB.